 Enable/disable the selected input in the Main Zone.
-You can disable any unused inputs, then it will not play in the Main Zone.
+You can set up your system so any unused inputs are not selectable.
+From the factory, the inputs are enabled.
+If you choose to disable an input, then it will not play in the Main Zone.